Support forum login

 Field Type (size): VARCHAR (255)

-The easiest way to add new fields is using a MySQL administration tool such as phpMyAdmin.
-However, it is also straight forward to create a database modification script as follows:
+The easiest way to add new fields is to create a database modification script as follows:

 dbmod.php